-See Form 8806 and Temporary Regulations section 1.6043-4T(c) for details and special rules with respect to constructive ownership of stock.
+See Form 8806 and Regulations section 1.6043-4 for details and special rules with respect to constructive ownership of stock.

 Section 338 election.
 An acquisition of stock of a corporation under which a section 338 election is made is treated as an acquisition of stock and not as an acquisition of the assets of the corporation.